DaviesJ1998/DaviesJ1998/README.md

 # Hi, I'm Jake

 - I'm interested in all things cyber security and blockchain.
-- I'm currently learning cyber security to become a blue team member and hopefully later learn blockchain security to become an auditor in the distant future.
+- I'm currently learning cyber security fundamentals to become a blue team member and hopefully later learn blockchain & smart contracts to become an auditor in the future.

 ---